Who is the American Board for Transplant Certification?

 Candidates must complete the following requirements before mailing in the examination application:

-- Certified Procurement Transplant Coordinators (CPTC): 12 months of work experience as a vascular organ procurement coordinator.
+- Certified Procurement Transplant Coordinator (CPTC): 12 months of work experience as a vascular organ procurement coordinator.

-- Certified Clinical Transplant Coordinators (CCTC): 12 months of clinical vascular organ work experience.
+- Certified Clinical Transplant Coordinator (CCTC): 12 months of clinical vascular organ work experience.

-- Certified Clinical Transplant Nurse (CCTN): 24 months' work experience as a registered nurse, including 12 months of direct involvement in the care of the solid organ transplant patient.
+- Certified Clinical Transplant Nurse (CCTN): 24 months of work experience as a registered nurse, including 12 months of direct involvement in the care of the solid organ transplant patient.

 - Certified Transplant Preservationist (CTP): 12 consecutive months of work experience in organ preservation (though organ preservation does not have to be the full time work responsibility).